Xanthan gum: Safety

-According to a 2017 safety review by a scientific panel of the European Food Safety Authority (EFSA), xanthan gum (European food additive number E 415) is extensively digested during intestinal fermentation, and causes no adverse effects, even at high intake amounts.
+According to a 2017 safety review by a scientific panel of the European Food Safety Authority (EFSA), xanthan gum (European food additive number E 415) is extensively digested during intestinal fermentation and causes no adverse effects, even at high intake amounts.
 The EFSA panel found no concern about genotoxicity from long-term consumption.
 The EFSA concluded that there is no safety concern for the general population when xanthan gum is consumed as a food additive.

-Processing by microbiome

-In 2022, scientists found that a microbe from the family Ruminococcaceae was present in human stool samples, was capable of degrading xanthan gum, and appeared to be from the microbiome of people in industrialized countries.

 Preparation

 Xanthan gum is produced by the fermentation of glucose and sucrose.
 The medium is well-aerated and stirred, and the xanthan polymer is produced extracellularly into the medium.
 After one to four days, the polymer is precipitated from the medium by the addition of isopropyl alcohol, and the precipitate is dried and milled to give a powder that is readily soluble in water or brine.

 It is composed of pentasaccharide repeat units, comprising glucose, mannose, and glucuronic acid in the molar ratio 2:2:1.

-A strain of X. campestris has been developed that will grow on lactose - which allows it to be used to process whey, a waste product of cheese production.
+A strain of X. campestris that will grow on lactose has been developed, which allows it to be used to process whey, a waste product of cheese production.
 This can produce 30 g/L of xanthan gum for every 40 g/L of whey powder.
 Whey-derived xanthan gum is commonly used in many commercial products, such as shampoos and salad dressings.